 Commissioner Title Expiry of Office

-David Lomavaya Chairman 6/3/2027
+Chairman

-Blas Preciado Vice-Chairman 6/3/2026
+Vice-Chairman

-Mary Helen Deer Secretary/Treasurer 6/3/2025
+Secretary/Treasurer

-term of office for a maximum (4) years.
-A

-may serve in consecutive terms of office.
+The term of office shall be for a maximum of four (4) years.
+A Commissioner may serve in consecutive terms of office.
 If a new Commissioner is not nominated by the Tribal Chairman more than 10 days before the expiry of office, the Commissioner then holding that seat is automatically reappointed to such position.

-G. The following persons are not eligible to serve as Commissioners: Kiowa Tribe Legislature members, while serving as such; any person employed by the KCOA; any person employed by any gaming operator licensed by the Commissionthe Kiowa Casino Enterprises; any person who is a member of the board of the KCOA; any person who contracts with or supplies services to the KCOA.

-gaming operation; gaming contractors, including any principal of a management or other contracting company; any person operating any gaming facility within the Territory; any person employed by or consulting with any entity operating any gaming facility within the Territory; any person then elected or appointed to a governmental post for the State of Oklahoma (but not including counties, cities and towns), or any person elected to a post or employed by the federal government, any person who operates, consults with or provides services to any gaming facility within the Territory; any person employed by any licensee; persons directly related to, or sharing a residence with, any of the above; persons ineligible to be licensed by the Commission as key employees or primary management officials; and any person previously convicted of any felony or misdemeanor offense involving intent to act in violation of law, including without limitation embezzlement, theft, deceit, fraud, rape, assault, or murder.
+G. The following persons are not eligible to serve as Commissioners: Kiowa Tribe Legislature members, while serving as such; any person employed by the KCOA; any person employed by the Kiowa Casino Enterprises; any person who is a member of the board of the KCOA; any person who contracts with or supplies services to the KCOA gaming operation; gaming contractors, including any principal of a management or other contracting company; any person operating any gaming facility within the Territory; any person employed by or consulting with any entity operating any gaming facility within the Territory; any person then elected or appointed to a governmental post for the State of Oklahoma (but not including counties, cities and towns), or any person elected to a post or employed by the federal government, any person who operates, consults with or provides services to any gaming facility within the Territory; any person employed by any licensee; persons directly related to, or sharing a residence with, any of the above; persons ineligible to be licensed by the Commission as key employees or primary management officials; and any person previously convicted of any felony or misdemeanor offense involving intent to act in violation of law, including without limitation embezzlement, theft, deceit, fraud, rape, assault, or murder.